 This policy is reviewed annually by the CBI Audit Committee and led by the Director for Finance and Corporate Services at the CBI.

-As a result of our review of suppliers, we can confirm that all suppliers to our London, Cannon Place office pay their staff, at minimum, the London Living Wage
+The CBI can confirm that all suppliers to our London, Cannon Place office pay their staff, at minimum, the London Living Wage.

 The CBI operate a Whistleblowing Policy which I kept under review by the CBI Audit Committee.
 The current policy allows for any member of CBI staff to make an anonymous protected disclosure to the Director of HR or the CBI Director-General.
 Where the employee believes that the issue is particularly sensitive and it would not be appropriate to raise it to either of these people, then the disclosure can be made to the Chair of the CBI Audit committee.

-Code of conduct for suppliers: The CBI has developed a code of conduct for its suppliers, which all suppliers will be required to adhere to before entering into a contract with the CBI.
-This code includes reference to the companies approach to modern slavery including ensuring they have conducted a review of their business to assess their risk from modern slavery and actions taken to reduce this.
+Code of conduct for suppliers: The CBI has developed a code of conduct for its suppliers, which all suppliers are required to adhere to before entering into a contract with the CBI.
+This code includes reference to the company's approach to modern slavery including ensuring they have conducted a review of their business to assess their risk from modern slavery and actions taken to reduce this.
 The code also requires businesses to make a reasonable effort to ensure that their wider supply chains adhere to the Modern Slavery Act.
-The CBI plans to roll this out to CBI staff and its suppliers in Q2 2020.

-CBI contract checklist: The CBI has developed a contract checklist for CBI staff to use before entering into an agreement with a supplier, the purpose of this checklist is to add scrutiny to the procurement process and ensure CBI staff are taking the relevant due diligence before entering into any contract with a proposed suppler.
-Suppliers adhering to the above code of conduct will be a part of this checklist and process.
+CBI contract checklist: The CBI has developed and implemented a procurement contract checklist for CBI staff to use before entering into an agreement with a supplier.
+The purpose of this checklist is to add scrutiny to the procurement process and ensure CBI staff are taking the relevant due diligence before entering into any contract with a proposed suppler.
+The checklist includes ensuring that suppliers adhere to the above code of conduct.